Naginipython/Rust_Binary_Tree/README.md

 The final product is inside src/bin/node_based.rs.
 This is the primary reason I created this project, because attempting to recursively go through structs that contain values such as Box, Rc, Arc, has proven to be a small challenge for me as of late.
 In this project, I have BST struct, representing a Binary Search Tree.
 It's only field is a "root" field, where another struct, called a Node, is contained.
 The Node simply has an i32 data field, and a left/right.
 The BST goes through every node and places it appropriately.
 Update: With more inspiration from the reference, I have made the entirety of this generic.
+Update 2: Added feature that changes the bst into an ordered vec.
+I will likely come back to change the implementation to remove the 'clone', and consume the bst.

 #### BST